 Segment your contacts for better targeting

 Instead of sending the same message to all of your customers, leverage segmentation to make the most of your emails.
-Think about how you can use the information you have about your customers to create segments, to be able to narrow down your target audience and send more tailored email campaigns that really speak to a specific group within your database.
+Think about how you can use the information you have about your customers to create segments and send more tailored email campaigns that really speak to a specific group within your database.

 Build your segments for your email newsletter

-The main question you will want to answer is what kind of data you want to use for segmentation.
-The answer to that isn’t really clear-cut, since it depends on your business and how you’re planning to group your contacts for your email campaigns.
-So, to determine the kind of data to use, think about what would make sense for your business.
+To determine the kind of data to use to segment your list, think about what would make sense for your business.
 Consider if there are some obvious ways to group your customers based on different characteristics.